When Martin Luther King died at Memphis' Lorraine Motel on April 4, 1968, America changed forever.

 "Martin had given the most brilliant speech of his life," he said.
-"He was lifted up and had some mysterious aura around him.
-What I thought was so different about that sermon, I saw men crying."
+"He was lifted up and had some mysterious aura around him...
+I saw men crying."

-Historian Joan Beifuss described the audience as being "caught between tears and applause," and that King was hesitant to do anything besides stay in that church, and surround himself with the people he had fought for so courageously all his life.
+Historian Joan Beifuss described the audience as being "caught between tears and applause" and said that King was hesitant to do anything besides stay in that church and surround himself with the people he had fought for so courageously all his life.

 "He just wanted to stay there and meet people and shake their hands and talk to them," she said.

 Eventually, however, the beloved leader left the church and his last night on Earth drew to a close.